Marley Shelton: 2010s

 Spanish filmmaker Francisco Lorite's short film Mediation, in which Shelton starred with Freddy Rodriguez as a couple whose "divorce mediation [...] spirals completely out of control", was screened in Los Angeles, as part of the 2014 NewFilmmakers Film Festival, where she was nominated for Best Performance in a Comedy.
 Shelton played the ill-fated sister of a woman tireless researching for the cure for breast cancer, alongside Samantha Morton and Helen Hunt, in Steven Bernstein's independent drama Decoding Annie Parker (2014), which was released for limited markets.
 The part of a doctor who successfully fertilized embryos in a dystopian future when women have stopped having children due to an infertility pandemic in the Lifetime television series The Lottery (also 2014) was Shelton's second leading role on a television series following Eleventh Hour.
 While Allison Keene of The Hollywood Reporter highlighted the series' "female lead" and focus on "a women’s issue", James Ponniewozik of Time criticized the decision to introduce Shelton's character as "a woman on the prowl for a baby daddy".
 The Lottery aired for one season.

 Shelton played the wife of an FBI special agent, opposite Anthony Hopkins and Colin Farrell, in the psychological thriller Solace (2015).
 She next starred as one half of a couple on the verge of divorce in Heaven Sent (2016), which premiered as a Christmas film for Lifetime.
 The NBC musical drama series Rise (2018), inspired by the 2013 book Drama High by Michael Sokolove, featured Shelton as the wife of an English teacher.
-The production earned mixed reviews, with Daniel Fienberg for The Hollywood Reporter observing that "the ensemble responds to improved writing and storytelling clarity with improved performances as the season progresses".
-Like Eleventh Hour and The Lottery, Rise was cancelled after one season.
-In 2018, Shelton also made a brief appearance as a scientist and astronaut in the science fiction monster film Rampage, which made over US$428 million worldwide.
+The production earned mixed reviews, and like Eleventh Hour and The Lottery, it was cancelled after one season.
+She also made a brief appearance as a scientist and astronaut in the science fiction monster film Rampage (2018), which made over US$428 million worldwide.